GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 ---snip---
 ```
 ### website
-Browsing to `http://10.10.132.101:8080` we're greeted with a login / sign up form.
-Many of the links are Anchors that lead nowhere.
+Browsing to `http://10.10.132.101:8080` we're greeted with a login and sign up form.
+Many of the links are anchors that lead nowhere.
-Since we know the page is loading we can run our `gobuster` scans, and we'll need to add `-b 403` to force the scan.
+Since we know the page is loading we can run our `gobuster` scans, and we'll need to add `-b 403` to force the scan as the gobuster test scan is blocked by a `403 Unauthenticated` error.

 ![Subscribe](/assets/img/vulnnet_dotpy/01.png){: w="300"}